Theories of victimology

 Victimology is the study of crime victims and their circumstances, including the factors contributing to (and after-effects of) their victimization.

-To do this, one would also have to study how the criminals grew interests in their victims and their relationships with them.
-And they also look into the norms of the society in which the criminal lives in and how a victim might fit a specific pattern.
+To do this, one would also have to study how the criminals grew interested in their victims and their relationships with them.
+And they also look into the norms of the society in which the criminal lives and how a victim might fit a specific pattern.
 Victimology has a broad range of different theories; the most prevalent one is abuse.

-Various theories of victimology exist, each with the aim of explaining why certain people become victims of crimes, and why others do not.
+Various theories of victimology exist, each to explain why certain people become victims of crimes, and why others do not.
 Some people view some theories in a negative light, believing that to conjecture as to the causes of victimization is tantamount to blaming the victim for crime, at least partly.

 Abuse in general

-The lifestyle/exposure theory is a model of victimology that posits that the likelihood an individual will suffer a personal victimization depends heavily upon the concept of life style.
+The lifestyle/exposure theory is a model of victimology that posits that the likelihood an individual will suffer a personal victimization depends heavily upon the concept of lifestyle.
 Most victims are victimised at night.
 The lifestyle theory is constructed upon several premises.
 The most important of the premises are: